 Outlines the information for organisations seeking approval as an accrediting agency under the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme.

-Specific requirements for newly established health service organisations being assessed to the National Safety and Quality Health Service (NSQHS) Standards
+Specific requirements apply to newly established health service organisations being assessed to the National Safety and Quality Health Service (NSQHS) Standards.

-The awarding of exemplar practice is used to highlight examples of safe and good-quality practice in health services who are implementing the NSQHS Standards (second edition), to facilitate the sharing of information between organisations.
+The awarding of exemplar practice is used to highlight examples of safe and good-quality practice in health services who are implementing the NSQHS Standards, to facilitate the sharing of information between organisations.

 Awarding accreditation to a health service organisation provides assurance to the community that the organisation meets expected patient safety and quality standards.

-This course aims to provide an overview of the second edition of the National Safety and Quality Health Service (NSQHS) Standards for assessors and the workforce from health service organisations.
+This course aims to provide an overview of the National Safety and Quality Health Service (NSQHS) Standards for assessors and health service organisations' workforce.
 It is self-paced and includes learning material such as case studies, videos and tips for implementing the NSQHS Standards.

 The primary aims of the National Safety and Quality Health Service (NSQHS) Standards are to protect the public from harm and to improve the quality of health service provision.
+Implementation is mandated in all hospitals, day procedure services and public dental services across Australia.
 When used in assessment they provide a quality assurance mechanism that tests whether relevant systems are in place to ensure that expected standards of safety and quality are met.